fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 <!-- markdownlint-disable-next-line MD033 -->
 <img src="docs/example3-gpt-4-summary.jpg" alt="GPT-4 summary" height="250"/>

 Why don't we start with the gpt-4k model?
 Money and higher latency.
 As a general rule, better models are also larger.
-They need more hardware to run, translating into [higher costs per token](https://openai.com/pricing) and longer time to generate a summary.
+They need more hardware to run, translating into [higher costs per token](https://openai.com/pricing) and a longer time to generate a summary.

 We can see the difference comparing the token count, cost, and time to generate the summary between the gpt-3.5-turbo-16k and gpt-4 models.

-Here is token count, cost, and time from the gpt-3.5-turbo-16k model, used in the previous section.
+Here is the token count, cost, and time from the gpt-3.5-turbo-16k model, used in the previous section.

 <!-- markdownlint-disable-next-line MD033 -->
 > Total tokens: 5,188 (input: 4,154, output: 1,034) - costs US $0.0166<br>